octaviotron/zimbra/notes-cluster.md

 hostnamectl set-hostname "cups03.domain.tld" && exec bash
 ```

-Next, put the propper hostname and ip in /etc/hosts in all nodes:
+Next, put the propper hostname and ip in /etc/hosts in all nodes, when DNS service are unavailable, this helps to keep the cluster working:

 ```
 192.168.0.1    cups01.domain.tld     cups01